 If learning challenges persist, even with an SAT intervention plan in place, the resource director begins the process of developing an accommodation plan or individual learning plan.

-Mrs. Case works with teachers and parents to develop Catholic Accommodation Plans (CAPs) or Individualized Catholic Education Plans (ICEPs) for students identified with specific learning needs.
+The resource teacher works with teachers and parents to develop Catholic Accommodation Plans (CAPs) or Individualized Catholic Education Plans (ICEPs) for students identified with specific learning needs.

 CAPs are similar to 504 plans in public school systems, and ICEPS are similar to IEPs.